 How do lenders decide whom to lend to?

 Each lender has established a formula to determine whom to lend to and at what rate.
 This process is known as underwriting.
-Typically lenders will look at many factors including your credit history, your current debt-to-income ration, and your expenses in assessing your creditworthiness.
+Typically lenders will look at many factors including your credit history, your current debt-to-income ratio, and your expenses in assessing your creditworthiness.

 How are interest rates determined?

 Interest rates are proportionate to risk.
 Based on their own individual underwriting, each lender assesses each borrower’s risk of defaulting.
 The lower the risk, the lower the rate the lender will offer.
-Lenders also look to make a profit on the loans they make, so the interest rate includes both the cost of the risk and the cost of servicing the loan.
+Lenders also look to make a profit on the personal loans they make, so the interest rate includes both the cost of the risk and the cost of servicing the personal loan.

 Why do credit scores matter so much?